tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 We'll start with a metric we'll call "Web Sessions" that represents Sessions where Web pages were touched.

 1. Click on the "+" to the right of Metrics in the Components menu to bring up the Calculated Metric Builder.
-      - Name the Calculated Metric "Web Sessions".
+      - Name the Calculated Metric "Web Sessions"
-      - Drag the Web Sessions filter into the Definition drop zone.
+      - Drag the Web Sessions filter into the Definition drop zone
       - Drag the "Sessions" metric into the drop zone.
-This is what we are counting within the Calculated Metric we are creating.
+This is what we are counting within the Calculated Metric we are creating
-      - Click Save.
+      - Click Save
       This formula will calculate the Sessions where a customer touched at least one page.

 <kbd><img src="./images/CJA-metrics-builder-websessions.png"  /></kbd>

 2. We'll do the same thing to create a “Call Sessions" metric:
       - Click on the "i" to the right of the “Web Sessions” metric that we just created
-      - Click the pencil to edit that metric in the Calculated Metric builder.
+      - Click the pencil to edit that metric in the Calculated Metric builder

 <kbd><img src="./images/CJA-metrics-editcalcmetric.png"  /></kbd>

 3. Once you’re in the Calculated Metric builder settings:
       - Change the name of the Calculated Metric to "Call Sessions"
-      - Click the "x" to the right of the “Web Sessions” Filter in the formula to remove that Filter.
+      - Click the "x" to the right of the “Web Sessions” filter in the formula to remove that filter
-      - Drop the “Call Sessions” Filter where the “Web Sessions” filter was to filter Sessions by Sessions where a Call exists.
+      - Drop the “Call Sessions” filter where the “Web Sessions” filter was to filter Sessions by Sessions where a Call exists.
       - Click **Save As** to save the “Call Sessions" metric (and to not override the Web Sessions Calculated Metric we just created)

 <kbd><img src="./images/CJA-metrics-builder-callsessions.png"  /></kbd>

 4. We'll do the same thing to create a “Cross-Channel Sessions" metric:
       - Click on the "i" to the right of the “Call Sessions” metric that we just created
-      - Click the pencil to edit that metric in the Calculated Metric builder.
+      - Click the pencil to edit that metric in the Calculated Metric builder
       - Change the name of the Calculated Metric from "Call Sessions“ to “Cross-Channel Sessions”
-      - Click the "x" to the right of the “Call Sessions” Filter in the formula to remove that Filter.
+      - Click the "x" to the right of the “Call Sessions” filter in the formula to remove that filter
-      - Drop the “Cross-Channel Sessions” Filter where the “Call Sessions” filter was to filter Sessions by Sessions where a Cross-Channel session exists.
+      - Drop the “Cross-Channel Sessions” filter where the “Call Sessions” filter was to filter Sessions by Sessions where a Cross-Channel session exists
       - Click **Save As** to save the “Cross-Channel Sessions" metric (and to not override the Call Sessions Calculated Metric we just created)

 <kbd><img src="./images/CJA-metrics-builder-crosschannelsessions.png"  /></kbd>